drocheam/optrace/docs/source/usage/plots.rst

 Plotting Surfaces
 __________________________

-:func:`surface_profile_plot <optrace.plots.misc_plots.surface_profile_plot>`
+The function :func:`surface_profile_plot <optrace.plots.misc_plots.surface_profile_plot>`
-allows for the plotting of one or multiple surfaces.
-It takes a Surface or a list of Surfaces as argument as well as some other display options.
+plots one or multiple surface profiles.
+It takes a Surface or a Surface list as argument, combined with some additional display options.
 The profiles are created in x-direction through the center y-coordinate.
 Rotate the objects beforehand to slice through a different axis.
-The surface profiles are plotted with absolute coordinates, if you want to display them relative to each other provide :python:`remove_offset=True`.
+By default, the surface profiles are plotted with absolute coordinates.
+Provide :python:`remove_offset=True` to display them relative to their center.

-In the following example both cornea surfaces of the Arizona eye model are plotted:
+In the following example, both front and back surface of the cornea from the Arizona eye model are plotted:

 .. testcode::